HITECHCRIME/HC_OVERVIEW/README.md

 - MOTHNODE_ Letologic (s†ą†e wehre you can't remember the word)
 - MOTHNODE_ Clinomania (motionless state)
 - MOTHNODE_ Mioclonic Trigger (Myoclonic seizures are brief shock-like jerks of a muscle or group of muscles.
 They occur in a variety of epilepsy syndromes that have different characteristics.
 During a myoclonic seizure, the person is usually awake and able to think clearly.)
+- MOTHNODE_ Bodyglow (pumping the body with light/electricity - the light can't be seen by human eye, we give off light as a default)

 Randomness:
 - MOTHNODE_ Qaravultomba